manuelemacchia/hotel-sentiment-analysis/README.md

 A number of reviews contain spelling errors.
 We do not know the amount of misclassification errors caused by wrong spelling, but we assume that most misspelled words do not repeatedly appear in the dataset and therefore will be pruned in the data preprocessing step.
 We can also find words with repeated characters (e.g., "molto" may be written like "mooolto").
 We will handle these words in preprocessing with a basic spell correction algorithm.

-The text of reviews contain emojis that express sentiment, which we shall consider in the analysis.
+Many reviews contain Unicode emojis such as ❤️ and 😠, and text emoticons such as :) and :(.
+These characters express sentiment and we shall consider them when building the classification model.

-Furthermore, special Unicode characters are present and should be removed.